neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 # Solution

-A new pageserver API `PUT /v1/tenant/:tenant_id/timeline/:timeline_id/merge_parent` will be added.
+A new pageserver API `PUT /v1/tenant/:tenant_id/timeline/:timeline_id/detach_ancestor` will be added.
 The `timeline_id` in this URL is that of the _child_ timeline that we wish to detach from its parent.

 On success, this API will leave the following state:

-- The merged child timeline will no longer have an ancestor, and will contain all the data needed to service reads without recursing into an ancestor.
+- The detached child timeline will no longer have an ancestor, and will contain all the data needed to service reads without recursing into an ancestor.
-- Any other children of the parent whose timeline points were at a lower LSN than the merged child timeline will be modified to have the child timeline as their new parent.
+- Any other children of the parent whose timeline points were at a lower LSN than the detached child timeline will be modified to have the child timeline as their new parent.
 - The parent timeline will still exist, but the child will no longer have it as an ancestor.
 If this was the last timeline that depended on the parent, then the